 The Supreme Court of Alabama has held that “a motion to intervene is the procedurally correct means to seek the opening of a sealed court file.”
 Holland v.
 Eads, 614 So.
 2d 1012, 1014 (Ala.
 1993).
 More informal approaches, such as sending a letter to the judge, may also be acceptable in Alabama.

 Access to civil proceedings generally is unrestricted, and requests for records may be submitted to clerks of court.
 The Kansas Office of Judicial Administration can aid in gaining access.
 See You and the Courts of Kansas, at: http://www.kscourts.org/kansas-courts/general-information/you-and-the-courts/default.asp

 In response to a denial of access to proceedings or records, however, the media may file a motion to intervene.
-Kansas Rules of Civil Procedure, in K.S.A.
-60-224, includes a provision that, on “timely motion, the court must permit anyone to intervene who . . . claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter substantially impair or impede the movant’s ability to protect its interest.”
+In addition to the procedure described in Fossey and Owens, the Kansas Rules of Civil Procedure, in K.S.A.
+60-224, include a provision that, on “timely motion, the court must permit anyone to intervene who . . . claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter substantially impair or impede the movant’s ability to protect its interest.”

 · Is formal intervention or mandamus necessary?

 Formal intervention is required.
 Capital Cities Media, Inc. v.
 Toole, 483 A.2d 1339, 1344 (Pa.
 1984).
 Mandamus is not required.